Amplify Music SEIS 6

 - evidence that an artist’s recordings or performances are innovative and have market potential

 Funds raised have to be used to retain the SEIS benefits.
-However, to help mitigate the risk, Amplify Music SEIS 5, like their previous offers, intends to underpin 50p in the £1 with advance payments against future revenues.
-These contractual advances come from publishers, event promoters and music distributors, all of which is standard practice in the music industry and are qualifying for SEIS purposes.
+However, to help mitigate the risk, Amplify Music SEIS 6, like their previous offers, intends to underpin 50p in the £1 with advance payments against future revenues.
+These contractual advances come from publishers, event promoters and music distributors, all of which is standard practice in the music industry and should be qualifying for SEIS purposes.
 When you consider SEIS tax relief of 50%, an investor should benefit from considerable downside protection.

-With Amplify 5, the target return is £1.45 per £1 invested.
+With Amplify 6, the target return is £1.45 per £1 invested, which is not guaranteed.
 Once investors have received 105 pence per share per company, the performance fee becomes payable (see details in "Fees" below).

-There is a secondary target of returning at least 50 pence per £1 invested shortly after the third anniversary.
+There is a secondary target to return at least 50 pence per £1 invested shortly after the third anniversary, again not guaranteed.

 The success of the artist remains important.
 However, the tax benefits mitigate the impact of any failures.
 For instance, Amplify 1 (a previous offer) featured only one artist whose revenue streams weren’t as good as predicted.
 As a result, investors have received 62 pence back compared to a £1 subscription price.
-However, once the income tax rebate and capital gains wipe out are taken in consideration, investors have made an effective profit.
+However, once the income tax rebate and capital gains wipe out are taken in consideration, investors will have made an effective profit, although remember past performance is not a guide to the future.

-The manager believes there are different exit options.
+The manager believes there are a number of different exit options.

-As with most SEIS, fees are relatively high.
+As with many SEIS, fees are relatively high.
 The upfront cost is 7%, charged to investee companies with an annual administration fee of 0.5%.
 In addition, each company will be charged £600 per month in directors’ fees.
 A performance fee is payable once investors have received £1.05 per £1 invested on an individual company basis, rather than on a portfolio basis.
 The management team receive 35% of any distribution above this level.
 This means if out of two companies one loses and the other makes money, a performance fee would still be payable.
-This isn’t particularly satisfactory, but fairly standard.
+This isn’t particularly satisfactory, but is standard practice.

 This is an innovative and proven way of tapping into the music world via SEIS.
 In our view it is a well thought out way of accessing SEIS benefits.
 It is structured sensibly to offer a degree of downside protection and, if an artist is successful, investors should profit.